Applying Scientific and

-Standards of Practice are written with an emphasis on one, two, three, and four-family homes.
-The Standards of Practice has limited applicability to a condo or co-op apartments, depending on how it is configured.
-The Standards of Practice is not written for commercial buildings.
+Home Inspection Standards of Practice are written with an emphasis on one, two, three, and four-family homes.
+Home Inspection Standards of Practice has limited applicability to a condo or co-op apartments, depending on how it is configured.
+A Home Inspection Standards of Practice is not written for commercial buildings.

 In the event of a conflict between different Standards of Practice, or if the Standards of Practice conflict with the Licensed Engineer's responsibility to his client, the Licensed Engineer will use his professional judgment as to what should be inspected.
 For example, the Standards of Practice for non-Engineers state that a home inspection does not include Engineering.
 When a Licensed Engineer performs an inspection, Engineering judgment is employed.

 New York Standards of Practice You will need to scroll down on their webpage to see the standards.

 Because Heimer Engineering℠ only uses Licensed Engineers, there is a need to be careful not to mislead you.
 Therefore, there are some limited aspects of the standards that we cannot comply with.

 - Commenting on the presence or absence of smoke and carbon monoxide detectors may mislead the buyer into thinking that they have adequate protection.
 Heimer Engineering℠ indicates the need for these vital safety devices regardless of whether or not they are present.

 - Only a licensed electrician should open an electric panel.
 A non-Electrician can create a condition hazardous to the home's occupants by opening an electrical panel.
 Although this is still listed in some Standards of Practice, most home inspectors will not open electric panels.
 Heimer Engineering℠ considers safety more important than meaningless show.

 - Opening of heat and air-conditioner access panels is limited to panels that are designed to be opened without disrupting the operation of the equipment.
 Heimer Engineering℠ is not at the site to damage equipment.